Little Miss Skoolie

 Just a quick note: Throughout this build, I have used many, many products from Amazon.
 As an Amazon Associate I earn from qualifying purchases.
 However, I will only link to products that I used and found helpful.
 Some products I even provide mini reviews for because they are so good.
 Screws and sandpaper are not always created equal.
 OK then, now get going!

-How we replaced a rusty beam in the bus
+How we built a flippy bed in a bus